thomasironmonger

 foreskin wrung of its final drops — the dead white shine

-of porcelain, absorbed into deep blue urinal stone.
+of porcelain — absorbed into deep blue chlorinated stone.